 - 13) Test and exam results are determined by the responsible Examiner. - 14) EC are awarded for the study unit if an exam has been passed.
-EC are awarded to a study unit with a fail exam grade in case the student has passed the final examination of the Master's programme or PGD course according to the requirements as defined by the programme in this document.
-No EC are awarded for parts of study units and/or individual tests passed. - 15) If a student receives more than one authorized test result for the same test, the highest obtained result applies.
+EC are awarded for a study unit with a fail exam grade in case the student has passed the final examination of the Master's programme or PGD course according to the requirements as defined by the programme in this document.
+No EC are awarded for parts of study units and/or individual tests passed. - 15) If a student receives more than one authorized test result for the same test, the highest obtained result applies. - 16) For the calculation of the average grade of all exams, the grades are weighted conform their study load.
+Those parts of the Master's programme that were granted exemption are not considered for determination of the average grade. - 17) If the Examination Board wants one of its members (or an observer representing the Examination Board) to be present during a test, it notifies the Examiner and the student(s) at least one working day prior to the test.